mohuk/pages-blog/_posts/2024-02-08-optimizing-ttfb.md

 > ... we decided to punch above our waist and set our target to reduce TTFB to less than `500ms`.

 ## Current Content Delivery Setup
-Single Page Applications require a specific kind of routing where each registered route within the application should return the `index.html` file.
+Our Platform Webapp is an Single Page Application built with Angular, being served from Mumbai through AWS CloudFront.
+SPAs require a specific kind of routing where each registered route within the application should return the `index.html` file.
 Our current setup on CloudFront was doing that but in a strange way.
 Each registered route resulted in a `Http 404`, which we intercepted and returned the `index.html` file along with it.

 ![Static Content Delivery 1.0](/assets/img/2024-02-08-img-04.png)

 ## Limitations of the current Content Delivery setup

-Chalking this on a whiteboard, I realized there are several problems with our setup:
+I realized there are several problems with our setup:

 - **All initial page loads were 404s with `index.html`**: It works but it has its side effects which maybe unknown.
 One such example is, running "Lighthouse" page load performance refuses to compute results because `index.html` has a `404 - Not Found` status.